RetroReversing/retroReversing/pages/sega/saturn/ExclusiveSegaSaturnGames.md

 * Virtua Cop 2
 * Virtua Fighter 2

+# Japanese Exclusives
+This post only covers the english exclusive Sega Saturn games, the Saturn was much more popular in Japan so you can view a list of Japan Sega Saturn Exclusives here: [List of Sega Saturn Exclusives The Sega Saturn Forum - セガサターン - SegaSaturn.co.uk](http://segasaturngroup.proboards.com/thread/6820/list-sega-saturn-exclusives)

 # References
 [^1]: [List of Sega Saturn Exclusives The Sega Saturn Forum - セガサターン - SegaSaturn.co.uk](http://segasaturngroup.proboards.com/thread/6820/list-sega-saturn-exclusives)